tianleiwu/Amuse/README.md

 # Welcome to Amuse!

-**Amuse: OnnxStack Windows UI Implementation**
+Amuse is a professional and intuitive Windows UI for harnessing the capabilities of the ONNX (Open Neural Network Exchange) platform, allowing you to easily augment and enhance your creativity with the power of AI.

-Amuse is a sophisticated Windows user interface implementation built on top of the powerful OnnxStack repository.
+Amuse is written entirely in .NET and does not require complicated dependencies like Python.

 ## Features